HPCE/hpce-2018-cw2/readme.md

 or `unsigned` everywhere, as we might have a 32-bit `unsigned` but a 64-bit `size_t`.
 I'm not going to update now, as I don't want to make large-scale changes.
-Thanks to @raymond-williams in #7.
+Thanks to @raymond-williams in (Issue 7)[https://github.com/HPCE/hpce-2015-cw3/issues/7].
 TODO: update post-deadline.
 _